The Difference Between Cumulative Voting Vs. Straight Voting

 What Is Straight Voting?

-In straight voting, an individual gets one vote.
-The single-vote system can be used in a political race, for a referendum, or voting about a company's policy change.
 For example, a voter gets one vote per share when weighing in on organizational issues.
 In this case, a majority shareholder will have a great deal more influence on the outcome of elections than a minority shareholder.

-Minority shareholders, unless they agree with majority shareholders, will always be outvoted and never be represented on a board of directors.
-The same holds true of a straight vote in politics.
 Minority groups have a far less collective say about who gets voted into power in those instances.
 The disadvantage of straight voting, therefore, may deter minority shareholders from investing in a company in the first place.

-Straight voting is also known as statutory voting; the terms can be used interchangeably.
+Straight voting is also known as ‘statutory voting;’ the terms can be used interchangeably.

 What Is Cumulative Voting?

-Cumulative voting is an alternative to straight voting and gives people more than just one vote.
-Cumulative voting does this two ways: the equal-and-even method or the points system.
 For example, in the equal-and-even practice, a person may get three votes, each having equal weight.
 The voter can spread however many of their points they want to any candidate in a points system.

 The advantage of cumulative voting is that it’s a reliable system that helps implement proportional representation.
 As opposed to the simple majority elections common in many political races, cumulative voting means there is less of a chance of someone coming to power who did not receive the most votes.
-Instead, cumulative voting allows the views and opinions of minority groups to come to the forefront, as each individual has more voting power.
-When taken together with other individuals within the same minority group, they can significantly influence the outcome of an election.

 The disadvantage of cumulative voting is it is a more complicated system than straight voting.
 A more complex system means that implementing and making sure it is accurate and efficient is trickier.
-Without a dependable system, it is possible that the entire vote will be thrown into question.
-That’s why a cumulative-voting calculator is often used to determine election results.

 When To Use Cumulative Voting